Cycling Speed vs Power Calculator

 Example and tips

-Holding 32 km/h on the flat for a 75 kg rider on an 8 kg bike needs roughly 180–200 W, most of it fighting air.
-Add a 5% gradient at the same speed and gravity suddenly dominates.
-To go faster on the flat, lower your CdA (aero position, tighter kit); to climb faster, lose system weight or raise FTP.
+Holding 32 km/h on the flat for a 75 kg rider on an 8 kg bike needs roughly 180 to 200 W, most of it fighting air.
+Add a 5% gradient at the same speed and gravity suddenly dominates, pushing the requirement well above threshold.
+To go faster on the flat, lower your CdA (aero position, tighter kit); to climb faster, reduce system weight or raise FTP.
+Both levers interact — a lighter and more aero rider needs less power for any given speed on any terrain.

 Everything runs locally in your browser — nothing is uploaded.